Red-Light-Induced Genetic System for Control of Extracellular Electron Transfer

 Zhao F, Niman CM, Ostovar G, Chavez MS, Atkinson JT, Bonis BM, Gralnick JA, El-Naggar MY, and Boedicker JQ.
-(2023) bioRxiv
+(2024) ACS Synthetic Biology

 HTML